The guidance and links on this page cover diet and nutrition support for children between the ages of 6-12 months.

 In the first six months of life, infants can get all the fluid and nutrients they need from breastmilk or infant formula, and there is no need to introduce other foods before an infant's gut and swallow reflexes are fully ready.
 If you're thinking of introducing solid food before your baby is 6 months of age (26 weeks) please feel free to have a chat with a member of our Health Visiting Team on 01702 534913.

-It is recommended that solid foods begin to be introduced to babies from around 6 months, although this may be different for babies that are born prematurely, have other health needs or not developmentally ready.
+It is recommended that solid foods begin to be introduced to babies from around 6 months, although this may be different for babies that are born prematurely, have other health needs or are not developmentally ready.
 Solid food should be introduced alongside your baby's usual breastmilk or infant formula feeds.
-Families are offered a 3-4 month contact which is a visit that the Southend Health Visiting service provide to support parents and carers with information about the introduction of solid foods.
-You may also be invited along to a Starting solids Workshop delivered from one of our Family Centres across the city.
-It is also an opportunity to discuss any other questions that you may like to ask, have your baby's growth reviewed and receive further support with you breastfeeding journey if needed.
+Families are offered a 3-5 month contact which is a visit that the Southend Health Visiting Service provide to support parents and carers with information about the introduction of solid foods.
+You may also be invited along to a Starting Solids Workshop delivered from one of our Family Centres across the city.
+It is also an opportunity to discuss any other questions that you may like to ask, have your baby's growth reviewed and receive further support with your breastfeeding journey if needed.

 From around 6 months, your baby may start to show these signs listed below that they are ready to start solid foods.
 If they are not doing all of these at 6 months, there is no need to panic, every baby develops differently.
 However, please give us a call for further support and advice.